jayant-yadav/sdl2-hackathon/README.md

 3. Create a token and save it somewhere safe because you will need it later too.

+4. Move up of one folder: ```cd ..```
-4. Clone this git repository via the command `git clone https://github.com/aleksispi/sdl2-hackathon.git`.
+5. Clone this git repository via the command `git clone https://github.com/aleksispi/sdl2-hackathon.git`.
 You will be asked to input your username and password.
 You should use the token you have just created as your password.

-5. Move into the git directory you cloned using the command `cd sdl2-hackathon`.
+6. Move into the git directory you cloned using the command `cd sdl2-hackathon`.

-6. Create a git branch for your group.
+7. Create a git branch for your group.
 If you are group X, then run the command `git branch groupX` (if X is 4 in your case, it should say `git branch group4`).

-7. Check the set of branches via the command `git branch`.
+8. Check the set of branches via the command `git branch`.
 You should now see the two branches `groupX` and `master`.

-8. Switch to your group's branch via `git checkout groupX`. **Do all development within this branch** (_not_ in `master`).
+9. Switch to your group's branch via `git checkout groupX`. **Do all development within this branch** (_not_ in `master`).

-9. Whenever you want, you can push code to your branch via `git push`. **Please ensure that you push your final code at the end of the developer event!**
+10. Whenever you want, you can push code to your branch via `git push`. **Please ensure that you push your final code at the end of the developer event!**
 Note that the first push may require the command `git push --set-upstream origin groupX`.
 At this stage you will be asked again to use the token as your password.